lingtalfi/Kwin/doc/api/Ling/Kwin/Helper/MiniMarkdownToBashtmlTranslator/convertArrayRecursive.md

 ================

-private static [MiniMarkdownToBashtmlTranslator::convertArrayRecursive](https://github.com/lingtalfi/Kwin/blob/master/doc/api/Ling/Kwin/Helper/MiniMarkdownToBashtmlTranslator/convertArrayRecursive.md)(array $arr, array &$ret) : void
+private static [MiniMarkdownToBashtmlTranslator::convertArrayRecursive](https://github.com/lingtalfi/Kwin/blob/master/doc/api/Ling/Kwin/Helper/MiniMarkdownToBashtmlTranslator/convertArrayRecursive.md)(array $arr, array &$ret, ?array $options = []) : void

 Converts the mini-markdown to bashtml in the given array, and place it in the given $ret variable.

+Available options are:
+- fmtText: string=green, the bashtml format to use for the text part of a link
+- fmtUrl: string=blue, the bashtml format to use for the url part of a link